-By patting your skin dry (or gently rubbing), your skin will be able to retain more of the moisture you're going to seal in with our next step: body moisturizer.
+By patting your skin dry (or very gently rubbing), your skin will be able to retain more of the moisture you're going to seal in with our next step: body moisturizer.

 Never Ever Skip the Moisturizer

 Find a favorite lotion, body butter, or body oil and keep it in your bathroom within arm's reach.
 We, in particular, like these products:

 - Grown Alchemist, Body Cream, $67

-- Tata Harper, Revitalizing Body Oil, $110
+- Tata Harper, Revitalizing Anti-Agin Body Oil, $120

 - L'Occitane, Almond Smoothing and Beautifying Milk Concentrate, $54